Grauert's Approximation Theorem in any Characteristic and Applications: Grauert's Approximation Theorem

-Cartan's lemma is an important step in Grauert's proof of his approximation theorem.
-We generalize it to convergent power series over any real valued field $K$.
+We start with "Cartan's lemma", which is an important step in Grauert's proof of his approximation theorem.
+As it generalizes straightforwardly to convergent power series over any real valued field (cf. \cite[Lemma 8.2.4]{dJP00}), the proof is omitted here.
 It says (roughly speaking) the following.
 Given a linear system of equations

 with given $a_1, \dots, a_r$, $b_1, \dots, b_t \in K\{x\}^N$, $C\in (K\{x\}[s])^N$ (with components homogeneous polynomials of fixed degree in $s$) and $Z_i, Y_j$ indeterminates.
 Assume that there exists a solution ${\sum} a_i \bar{z}_i + {\sum} b_j \bar{y}_j = C$ with $\bar{z}_i \in K\{x\}[s]$ and $\bar{y}_j \in K[s]$.
 Then there exist a solution ${\sum} a_i {z}_i + {\sum} b_j {y}_j = C$ such that the norms of ${z}_i \in K\{x\}[s]$ and ${y}_j \in K[s]$ can be bounded by the norm of $C$.\\